 What to Expect

 Dresden Airport (code: DRS) has a spacious, modern terminal that handles both commercial flights to European destinations as well as frequent conferences and events.
 Amenities include a simple restaurant, a few cafes, a duty-free area, and some small shops, though nothing is open 24 hours.
 Head to the designated quiet zone on the airside to relax in massage chairs.
 Free WiFi available to help pass the time.
 For added comfort while you wait, economy class passengers can pay to enter an airport lounge.
-See Airport Lounges in the airport guide below for location and access information.
+See Airport Lounges in the guide below for location and access information.

 Overnight sleepers aren’t too common, but you likely won’t have any problems spending the night here.
 Head to Floor 3 for armrest-free seating in a quiet area.
 Announcements blare from the loudspeakers frequently, so be sure to bring earplugs or noise-cancelling headphones.
 For uninterrupted sleep, hotels are nearby.
-See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.
+See the Airport Hotels section below for more info or read some traveller airport reviews for more tips.